How to make CSR and charitable activities more accessible to employees

 Internal communication is so important, I really cannot stress that enough; sharing regular information about projects, goals and outcomes will really help to build the knowledge around what your business is doing and will help enormously with engagement!

-Our Charity Champions take control of any communication relating to CSR events, and we also send out a quarterly newsletter to the business, informing everyone of what we have done, how much has been raised, and where the funds or collections will be going.
+Our CSR Committee takes control of any communication relating to CSR events, and we also send out a quarterly newsletter to the business, informing everyone of what we have done, how much has been raised, and where the funds or collections will be going.

 Give the background information of why you’re doing what you’re doing!
 If you’re holding an event for charity, let your colleagues know why you’re supporting that charity, how it’s going to make a difference and answer any questions they may have!